zimle/notes/postgres.md

 ```

 From [cybertec](https://www.cybertec-postgresql.com/en/vacuum-does-not-shrink-my-postgresql-table/)
 > `VACUUM` is actively looking for rows which are not seen by anyone anymore.
 Those rows can be in the middle of the data file somewhere.
-What happens is that `VACUUM` allows PostgreSQL to reuse that space – however, it does not return that space to the operating system.
-It can’t do that because if you have a datafile that is 1 GB in size, you can’t simply return “the middle of the file” to the operating system in case it is empty – there is no file system operation which supports that.
+What happens is that `VACUUM` allows PostgreSQL to reuse that space - however, it does not return that space to the operating system.
+It can't do that because if you have a datafile that is 1 GB in size, you can't simply return "the middle of the file" to the operating system in case it is empty - there is no file system operation which supports that.
 Instead, PostgreSQL has to remember this free space and reuse it later.

 An Exception is the case where every row is deleted (like in `Truncate`).